CFSAN-Biostatistics/jobrunner/README.rst

-An abstraction layer to run jobs on HPC clusters using Grid Engine, Torque, or locally.
+An abstraction layer to run jobs on HPC clusters using Grid Engine, SLURM, Torque, or locally.

 The jobrunner package was developed by the United States Food and Drug Administration, Center for Food Safety and Applied Nutrition.